Racha (film): Development

-R. B. Choudary, in association with N. V. Prasad and Paras Jain, produced a film titled Merupu directed by Dharani starring Ram Charan and Kajal Aggarwal whose production began on 30 April 2010.
-There was no proper script except a vague one-line for the film then and a song was shot on Charan.
-After the release of Orange (2010), Charan and the producers asked Dharani to come up with its bound script.
-He narrated it to both Charan and his father Chiranjeevi.
+R. B. Choudary, in association with N. V. Prasad and Paras Jain, produced a film titled Merupu directed by Dharani, starring Ram Charan and Kajal Aggarwal whose production began on 30 April 2010.
+There was no proper script except a vague one-line for the film and a song was shot with Charan.
+After the release of Orange (2010), Charan and the producers asked Dharani to come up with a complete script.
+Dharani narrated it to Charan and his father Chiranjeevi.
 When Dharani quoted a high budget, Chiranjeevi and the producers suggested a reduction.

 After completing a schedule, Merupu was shelved and later, N. V. Prasad approved a script narrated by Sampath Nandi and announced in late February 2011.
 The film's official launch ceremony was conducted on 12 June 2011 at Ramanaidu Studios in Hyderabad where the film's working title was announced as Racha.
 Mani Sharma was signed to compose the film's music.
 Sameer Reddy was recruited as the film's cinematographer while Raju Sundaram and Shobi choreographed the songs along with Prem Rakshith.
-The film's Telugu logo was unveiled on 14 February 2012 and the title was confirmed as Racha where the first two letters were taken from Ram and the other three letters were taken from Charan.
+The film's Telugu logo was unveiled on 14 February 2012 and the title was confirmed as Racha, where the first two letters were taken from Ram and the other three letters were taken from Charan.
 The first look poster featuring Charan was unveiled on 18 February 2012.

 Casting

-Charan left for an abroad trip for a complete make-over of his attire and practised different dancing steps as part of his homework for the film.
-He also underwent training in strict physical exercise for about 45 days in David Barton's gym.
-Reports in early March 2011 suggested that Tamannaah would be signed in as the female lead, who was finalised for the same in mid May 2011.
-She was confirmed to play the role of a rich woman who falls in love with a poor man.
+Charan left for an international trip for a complete make-over of his attire and practised different dancing steps as part of his homework for the film.
+He also underwent training in strict physical exercise for about 45 days at David Barton's gym.
+Reports in early March 2011 suggested that Tamannaah Bhatia would be signed in as the female lead, who was finalised for the same in mid May 2011.
+She was confirmed to play the role of a rich who falls in love with a poor man.
 She later revealed in an interview that her character is integral to the film's main plot and its layers get revealed as the film progresses.

-R. Parthiepan made a cameo appearance as Charan's father in the film marking his Telugu debut who accepted it after Nandi explained the role's importance.
+R. Parthiban made a cameo appearance as Charan's father in the film, marking his Telugu debut who accepted it after Nandi explained the role's importance.
 Ajmal Ameer's inclusion in the film's cast was confirmed in late July 2011.
-He revealed later that every character in the film would be introduced through his role which would be a cameo appearance, adding that it would be an impactful one bringing twists in the story.
-He could not dub for his role since he was shooting for a Tamil film in France.
+He revealed later that every character in the film would be introduced through his character which would be a cameo, adding that it would be an impactful one bringing twists in the story.
+He could not dub for his role as he was shooting for a Tamil film in France.
 Brahmanandam and Krishna Bhagavaan were included in the film's cast in early October 2011.
 Dev Gill was signed to play one of the antagonists.
-He revealed that all his action sequences will be with Charan only.
+He revealed that all his action sequences will be with Ram Charan only.
 Lisa Haydon performed an item number in the film.